MichaelJendryke/Archsphere/README.md

 ## Archsphere
 Point clustering for archeologically data

+Reference:
+Gino Caspari , Michael Jendryke (2017): Archsphere – A Cluster Algorithm for Archaeological Applications.
+Journal of Archaeological Science: Reports. [in review]

 ### How to use in ESRI/ArcMAP

 Save ArchSphere.tbx and archsphereGIS.py to your local drive and add the tbx file to your ArcToolbox.